 Numerous CBI programs are available for Iranian citizens to acquire a second citizenship and a second passport for themselves and all their eligible family members.
 CBI programs are a fast way to obtain second citizenship and a second passport.
 These programs usually include options for sending a non-refundable contribution or investing in government-approved real estate.
 CBI programs are well-vetted by each citizenship-granting country through a process called due diligence to examine the applicant’s risk of illegal activity or corruption.
 The benefits of obtaining a passport through a CBI program include visa-free access to many countries and more opportunities for business, tourism, and study.

-The following four countries offer the best CBI options for Iranian citizens.
+The following countries offer the best CBI options for Iranian citizens.
 These countries allow Iranians to apply for and obtain second citizenship and a second passport through various investment channels.